DocelaEpickyK3BA/discovid/README.md

 npm i
 ```

-2. Create .dotenv file and save these variables in
+2. Create .env file and save these variables in
 ```dotenv
 TOKEN=yourtokenhere
 PREFIX=yourprefixhere